Guide to Boundary Value Problems for Dirac-Type Operators: Boundary value problems

 The local boundary condition corresponding to the subbundle $E':=\Lambda^*\dM \subset E_{|\dM}$ is called the {\em absolute boundary condition},

 while $E'':=\nu^\flat\wedge\Lambda^*\dM \subset E_{|\dM}$ yields the {\em relative boundary condition},

-Both boundary conditions are known to be elliptic in the classical sense, see e.g.\,\cite[Lemma~4.1.1]{Gi}.
+Both boundary conditions are known to be elliptic in the classical sense of Lopatinski and Shapiro, see e.g.\,\cite[Lemma~4.1.1]{Gi}.
 Indeed, for any $\xi\in T^*\dM$, the symbol $\sigma_D(\xi)$ leaves the subbundles $E'$ and $E''$ invariant, while $\sigma_D(\nu^\flat)$ interchanges them.
 Hence $\sigma_{A}(\xi)$ interchanges $E'$ and $E''$.
 By \cref{cor:involution}, both, the absolute and the relative boundary condition, are local $D$-elliptic boundary conditions. \end{example}

 \begin{example}[Boundary chirality] Let $\chi$ be an orthogonal involution of $E$ along $\dM$ and denote by $E|_\dM=E^+\oplus E^-$ the orthogonal splitting into the eigenbundles of $\chi$ for the eigenvalues $\pm1$.
 We say that $\chi$ is a \emph{boundary chirality} (with respect to $A$) if $\chi$ anticommutes with $A$.
 The associated boundary conditions \mbox{$B_{\pm\chi} = H^{1/2}(\dM,E^\pm)$} are $D$-elliptic, by \cref{cor:involution}.
 In fact, \mbox{$\chi H^{1/2}_{(-\infty,0)}(A)=H^{1/2}_{(0,\infty)}(A)$} since $\chi$ anticommutes with $A$, and hence